hotstone228/ioc-checker-playwright/README.md

 # IOC Checker with Playwright

-This project demonstrates a small microservice-style application that accepts Indicators of Compromise (IOCs) and fetches their VirusTotal web results using [Playwright](https://playwright.dev).
+This project demonstrates a small microservice-style application that accepts Indicators of Compromise (IOCs) and fetches their reputations from services such as VirusTotal and Kaspersky OpenTIP.
+VirusTotal lookups are performed via [Playwright](https://playwright.dev) while Kaspersky requests use the official REST API.
 Parsing of IOCs relies on the [iocparser](https://pypi.org/project/iocparser/) library.

 ## Components

 - **FastAPI web UI** – parse and submit IOCs with progress updates.
-- **Worker** – consumes a queue and performs VirusTotal lookups through the public web interface (no API key required).
+- **Worker** – consumes a queue and performs lookups against the configured providers (VirusTotal via Playwright, Kaspersky OpenTIP via HTTP API).
 - **Queue** – in-memory task queue coordinating the two components.

 ## Running